 This might seem like a strange post topic, but I want to explore money and marriage more on this blog as both of those concepts are closely linked to both your wealth and your wellness.
 We won’t leave you single friends out as we discuss other important topics!

-For now, make sure you have clear expectations about the bedroom, the bank, and raising your kids (if you want any).
+For now, make sure you have clear expectations about the bank and raising your kids (if you want any).
 Work to make reality close to your expectations.
 It may just save your marriage.

 What’s some of the best marriage advice you received?
 Any tricks of the trade you’d like to leave the young and in love?
 Leave a comment.